-Andrew McConathy Album Review
+Andrew McConathy Album Review: Light of The Eye

 With a music festival created from his inspiration, Andrew McConathy has now put out his first music album.
 A true workingman’s bluegrass album, Andrew McConathy Album gives us a heavy dose of his Eddie Vedder/Taj Mahal-esque voice to create an album full of unique originals as well as a few covers from some of America’s most beloved songwriters, including Bob Dylan and the surging bluegrass band Railroad Earth.